-Oh sure.
-People always talk about Vegeta's obsession with Goku, but which one of them had a visualization of the other completely nude?
+Vegeta certainly seems to have this level of obsession with the main character Goku.
+Then again, people always talk about Vegeta's obsession with Goku, but which one of them had a visualization of the other completely nude?

 In the Japanese version, when Vegeta is naked and taking a shower, he stares up at the showerhead and says Goku's name.
-That is all.

 Shobu and Hakuoh in Duel Masters.
 Even within the context of the card game being Serious Business, Shobu's obsession with getting a chance to duel Hakuoh got... well.. pretty weird at times.
 At one point, Shobu decides to stop playing the game just because he thinks he lost his chance to go through the temple guardians and face Hakuoh, despite there still being tournaments, et cetera, out there.
 After Hakuoh's Heel-Face Turn, it no longer qualifies, obviously.
 Given the satirical nature of the English dub, it's odd that this wasn't brought up more in-series.

-Also, Shizuo/Vorona, and Namie/Mika.
+Shizuo/Vorona, and Namie/Mika.
 Erika claims to see some between Kadota and Chikage.
 Kadota is not amused.

-Izaya also has moments like this with the girls he almost convinces to commit suicide.
+Izaya has moments like this with the girls he almost convinces to commit suicide.
 After one of them breaks into his hospital room and tries to kill him, he hugs her tightly while thanking her and telling her how much he loves her.
 Of course, it's plain creepy in context.

 Kanra and Bakyura spend the majority of their time flaming each other on the chat boards, which Kanra jokes is because Bakyura's just totally Tsundere for her.
 Now add in the fact that Kanra is Izaya and Bakyura is Kida, and that they both know it...